I Knew You Were Trouble: Background and production

-On her fourth studio album, Red (2012), Taylor Swift aimed to experiment with musical styles other than the country pop sound that had defined her artistry.
-To do so, she worked with producers located outside her career base in Nashville, Tennessee.
-One such producer is Max Martin, whose production inspired Swift by "how [it] can just land a chorus".
-Swift met Martin and Shellback in Los Angeles, and the three wrote three songs on Red, including "I Knew You Were Trouble".
-Swift developed the song's melody on piano; she asked Martin and Shellback to help with the production, and they incorporated elements of dubstep music.
-Although Swift had been familiarized with dubstep through the music that Ed Sheeran introduced to her, she was not aiming to embark on specific trends and instead wanted the sound to convey the chaotic emotions of the lyrics.
+On her fourth studio album, Red (2012), Taylor Swift aimed to experiment with musical styles other than the country pop sound that had defined her artistry at the time.
+She thus approached producers located outside of her career base in Nashville, Tennessee.
+Among them was the Swedish producer Max Martin, whose production inspired Swift by "how [it] can just land a chorus".
+The two as well as the Swedish producer Shellback met in Los Angeles and wrote three songs on Red, including "I Knew You Were Trouble".

+Swift developed the song's melody on piano, initially conceiving it as a "really sad piano ballad".
+She asked Martin and Shellback to help with the production, and they suggested to have elements of dubstep music on it.
+Although Swift had been familiarized with dubstep through the music that the English singer-songwriter Ed Sheeran introduced to her, she was not aiming to embark on specific trends and instead wanted the sound to convey the chaotic emotions of the lyrics.
 Deeming it the boldest musical direction of the album, Swift thought that the audience would be "freaked out over" it when they listened to it.

 "I Knew You Were Trouble" was recorded by Sam Holland at Conway Recording Studios in Los Angeles and by Michael Ilbert at MXM Studios in Stockholm, Sweden; Eric Eylands provided recording assistance.
 The track was mixed by Şerban Ghenea at MixStar Studios in Virginia Beach, Virginia, and mastered by Tom Coyne at Sterling Sound Studio in New York City.
 Martin and Shellback both produced "I Knew You Were Trouble" and played keyboards in it; the latter also programmed the song and played acoustic guitar, electric guitar, and bass guitar.